whitgroves/solidity-contracts/README.md

 Once exchanged, the token will be automatically taken off of the market to allow the new owner to update any price(s) before making it tradeable again.

+### PaymentSplitterERC721
+An extension of `AccessControlledERC721` that implements `PaymentSplitter` functions using ERC721 token ownersihp in lieu of a centralized payroll.
+Payments are allocated to NFT owners at time of reallocation, so even if they transfer or burn an NFT, their previously allocated funds are available to withdraw.

 ## Other

 ### IERC20orERC721